camunda/camunda-docs-cawemo/content/technical-guide/installation/_index.md

 ## 3. Create an `.env` file

-In the same server directory, create a `.env` file with the following content and adjust the values according to your own setup, especially the path to the license file.
+In the same server directory, create an `.env` file with the following content and adjust the values according to your own setup, especially the path to the license file.

 {{< note title="Generating unique secrets" class="info" >}}
-The below configuration lacks values for
+The below configuration lacks values for:
 * `SERVER_SESSION_COOKIE_SECRET`
 * `WEBSOCKET_SECRET`
 * `CLIENT_SECRET`
 * `IAM_DATABASE_ENCRYPTION_KEY`
 * `IAM_TOKEN_SIGNING_KEY`

-that each customer has to generate once before the first run.
-Unless otherwise noted, a long sequence of at least 32 random characters should be fine.
+Please generate unique sequences of 32 random characters with a tool of your choice for all the secrets and the database encryption key.

 For `IAM_TOKEN_SIGNING_KEY`, please generate a JSON Web Key (JWK) using the `RS256` algorithm.
 We provide a tool for generating a 4096 bit JWK:

 ```
-docker run --rm -t registry.camunda.cloud/iam-ee/iam-utility:v1.0.0 yarn run generate-jwk
+docker run --rm -t \
+  registry.camunda.cloud/iam-ee/iam-utility:v1.0.0 \
+  yarn run generate-jwk
 ```

 We do not ship with any default values to ensure that customers use unique secrets for security reasons.